arouyan/lakeFS/docs/integrations/dremio.md

 Similarly, we can connect lakeFS with Dremio.

 Suppose you already have both lakeFS and Dremio deployed, and want to utilize Dremio to query your data in the lakeFS repositories.
-You can follow below steps to configure on Dremio UI:
+You can follow these steps to configure on Dremio UI:

 1. click `Add Data Lake`.
 1. Under `File Stores`, choose `Amazon S3`.